 Welcome to the kingdom of the hippos and a birdwatcher’s nirvana.
 A place for seasoned safari aficionados who cherish the few remaining wild locations on Earth.
 As the world’s most carbon neutral national park, Luambe is a remote and enchantingly untamed gem halfway between North- and South Luangwa National Parks in Zambia.

-Luambe Camp is the only safari lodge in the park, which means that you can enjoy the solitude of going on game drives and nature walks through the Luangwa River Valley and the grasslands of the Chipuka Plains far away from any crowds.
+Luambe Conservation Project is the only safari lodge in the park, which means that you can enjoy the solitude of going on game drives and nature walks through the Luangwa River Valley and the grasslands of the Chipuka Plains far away from any crowds.
 Essentially, you can have an entire national park all to yourself to enjoy wonderful sightings of buffalo, elephant, Crawshay’s zebra, Thornicroft’s giraffe, hyena, lion and various species of antelope.
 Be on the lookout for the camp’s resident leopard – often spotted at Luambe’s waterhole (within torchlight distance of the dining area) when she comes to drink at night.

 The camp is built on the eastern bank of the Luangwa River and overlooks the biggest pods of hippos in the entire river.
 A few hundred of these big mammals have made a large pool their perennial home, a short stroll from your tent.
 Sit back with a refreshing drink during the day and enjoy watching their tomfoolery from the comfort of a shady tree, and be serenaded by their chortles as they leave the river to graze at night.